Table of Contents

 Use events in Personalization to behaviorally target campaigns and deliver personalized experiences.

 Events are always on.
-They constantly gather information on the behaviors that you identified, even if you haven’t created a campaign or connected events with an existing campaign.
+They constantly gather information on the behaviors that you identified, even if you have not created a campaign or connected events with an existing campaign.
 This is useful when you use Optimizely Web Personalization.

 If you use Personalization, always-on events help you create audiences based on behavior.
 For example, you can target visitors who triggered a certain event over a certain time period, such as “People who searched 2+ times in the last 30 days.”
 You can also target more specific behaviors with tags.